 Instead of managing their event scheduling from within their CMS, we integrated Eventbrite with their website to streamline the process of event creation and registration.
 Before, Glazer’s had managed their events by posting classes as products in Magento, making them available for purchase.
 However, managing the additional information unique to events, such as the class registration list, date and time scheduling, location information, and any additional details - lunch preferences, equipment lists - is difficult to configure through Magento (and not in its wheelhouse).

-We recommended they switch to Eventbrite and provided an integration page (You can see it here) that pulls and displays event information from Eventbrite.
+We recommended they switch to Eventbrite and provided an integration page that pulls and displays event information from Eventbrite.
 For additional information, the integration page also redirects customers to Glazer’s page on the Eventbrite website, providing further details on event and registration options.

 Designed for Mobility

 We updated the Glazer’s website to include a fully responsive desktop, tablet, and mobile experience.
 To make their website more accessible for mobile users, we configured the Glazer’s website to be mobile responsive and created a mobile web design similar to the theme originally created for their desktop website.
 We took the redesign work completed by Liska + Associates in 2014 and our front-end development team created “stacked” layouts and improved navigation for mobile.